 Proctor Medical Group: Proctor faculty teach fellows about the diagnosis and management of infectious and inflammatory eye diseases, including complex external disease and uveitis.
 Each Wednesday afternoon throughout the year is devoted to a teaching clinic attended by numerous Proctor faculty.
 During this clinic, faculty, fellows, and residents examine a relatively small number of patients with complex diseases, and the entire afternoon is spent discussing the diagnosis and management.
 Few fellowship programs offer such in-depth, one on one teaching.

-Kaiser Permanente: Fellows rotate with a cornea specialist at Kaiser Redwood City.
+Kaiser Permanente: Fellows rotate with cornea specialists at Kaiser Redwood City, San Francisco, Santa Clara and Oakland.
 Fellows perform approximately 2 corneal transplants per week at Kaiser including DSAEK, DALK and PKP.
 This is an opportunity to practice outside of the academic setting and to see more routine cornea patients.

-Refractive experience: While there will be an opportunity to perform refractive surgery on the Beckmann rotation, the majority of refractive surgery experience is gained during a 2-week intensive refractive course at the US Air Force base in San Antonio, Texas.
-Fellows receive intensive instruction in the use of various corneal imaging devices for refractive surgery screening, including the Orbscan and Pentacam, and typically perform 50-70 cases in the laser suite.
+Refractive Surgery: While there will be an opportunity to perform refractive surgery on the UCSF Department of Ophthalmology rotation, the majority of refractive surgery experience is gained during a 2-week intensive refractive course at the US Navy Refractive Surgery Program in San Diego, CA. Fellows receive intensive instruction in the use of various corneal imaging devices for refractive surgery screening and typically perform 40-50 cases in the laser suite.

 William Brett, Clinical Manager